Aevarkan/MCBE-ECS-supplementary-pack/README.md

-# ECS Scale Components
+# ECS Supplementary Pack
-Supplementary pack for ECS that adds scale components to all entities from [bedrock-samples](https://github.com/Mojang/bedrock-samples).
+Supplementary pack for ECS that adds scale components to all entities from [bedrock-samples](https://github.com/Mojang/bedrock-samples) as well as making them all summonable.

+> [!INFO]
+> This allows the shoot and scale commands from [ECS](https://github.com/Aevarkan/MCBE-extended-commands-suite) to work fully.

 > [!CAUTION]
 > This will **very** likely not be compatible with other addons, it changes `.json` files, including `player.json`.